Divergent (novel): Plot

 In a post-apocalyptic Chicago, people are divided into five factions: Abnegation, for people who are selfless; Amity, for those who are peaceful; Candor, for the honest; Dauntless, for the brave; and Erudite, for knowledge-seekers.
 All sixteen-year-olds are tested to determine which faction suits them best, but most end up selecting their own faction at the annual Choosing Ceremony.
 Those who do not pass their chosen faction's initiation become "Factionless" and live as outcasts, doing menial tasks.

 Sixteen-year-old Beatrice Prior, a member of Abnegation, takes the standard test to help determine her best choice.
 Her inconclusive test results—Abnegation, Dauntless, and Erudite—mark her as "Divergent," and the test administrator, Tori, warns her never to tell anyone.
 Agonizing over her future, Beatrice leaves Abnegation, her original faction, and joins Dauntless.
 Her brother, Caleb, chooses Erudite, much to her and their parents' shock.

 A junction on the Chicago "L", one of modern Chicago's train systems.
 The Dauntless demonstrate their fearlessness by jumping on and off moving trains throughout the novel.

 The new Dauntless initiates jump onto a moving train to Dauntless headquarters and are instructed to jump off onto its roof.
 One initiate falls to her death, while another is too afraid to jump.
 Beatrice goes first when they are later ordered to jump off the roof into a dark hole.
 At the bottom is a net.
 She tells the instructor, Four, that her name is Tris.
 When eating later that evening, Four joins them.
 Tris is the only one brave enough to actually talk to him.

 Four explains that only the top ten Dauntless initiates will stay; the rest will become Factionless.
 Tris befriends fellow initiates Christina, Will, and Al, but comes into conflict with others like Peter, Drew, and Molly.

 The Willis (or Sears) Tower, one of several landmarks Roth describes within post-apocalyptic Chicago, the novel's setting.

 In the first initiation stage, they are trained in guns, knives, and hand-to-hand combat.
 Despite her lack of physical strength, Tris finishes in sixth place.
 A relationship develops between Tris and Four, while Peter pummels Tris in a fight.
 After the first-stage rankings are announced, the second-place Peter is suspected of stabbing the first-place Edward in the eye.
 Edward leaves to become Factionless, followed by his girlfriend Myra, and Peter takes his place at the top.

 On Visiting Day, Tris' mother, Natalie, tells Tris to stay strong but not to bring too much attention to herself during training.
+Tris is suspicious of Natalie's knowledge of Dauntless initiation and reasons that she was a transfer from Dauntless into Abnegation.

 Erudite stirs up dissent against Abnegation, which because of its selflessness holds most of the government positions, and accuses its leader, Marcus, of abusing his son.
 The rumors are fueled by the fact that Marcus's son, Tris, and Caleb all left Abnegation, which is also alleged to be hoarding supplies.